USDA Loan Calculator

 USDA loans are no down payment home loans guaranteed by the U.S. Department of Agriculture (USDA).
 For homebuyers in eligible areas who meet the income requirements, they are a wonderful option.

 The key to USDA is meeting the eligibility requirements.
 And let's get right to it.
-You're not buying a home in downtown Los Angeles with a USDA loan, so if you are interested in buying in a huge metro area, stop reading.
+You're not buying a home in downtown Los Angeles with a USDA loan, so if you are interested in buying in a large metro area, stop reading.

 The home you buy must be in an eligible area.
 Additionally, there are income caps that limit eligibility.
 You can find both eligible areas and income limits on the USDA website.